 Let Us Know How We Can Help

-uQualio wants to be able to reach everyone, as part of our mission to make learning accessible for all.
+uQualio wants to particularly be able to reach everyone, as part of our mission to make learning accessible for all.
 But we are not perfect.
-As we continue to assess and improve, we always encourage our users or site visitors to ask us anything.
+For this reason, we always encourage our users or site visitors to ask us anything.

 Do you have to reach users with your courses who may need more assistance?
-See our earlier post about Accessibility in E-Learning: Key Trends Today.
+In that case, see our earlier post about Accessibility in E-Learning: Key Trends Today.
 Do you have specific questions related to WCAG compliance for your training you would like us to write about?
-Just contact us at <need to know if we want to try elicit questions or issues from readers.
-The email on contact page is sales@uqualio.com but do we want to develop a new one?>.
+Just contact us at support@uqualio.com or ask your question when you sign up for the next weekly Office Hours webinar.